The Coming Forth of the Book of Mormon

 If I can select words and phrases from dozens of pages, couldn’t I make almost any two books seem similar with this logic?

-Isn’t the First Book of Napolean a quasi-biblical work that describes the French Revolution and Napolean Bonaparte’s rise to power?
-Isn’t Napolean the central figure of the First Book of Napolean, whereas Christ is the central figure of the Book of Mormon?
+Isn’t the First Book of Napoleon a quasi-biblical work that describes the French Revolution and Napoleon Bonaparte’s rise to power?
+Isn’t Napoleon the central figure of the First Book of Napoleon, whereas Christ is the central figure of the Book of Mormon?
 Aren’t the themes radically different?

-Did any contemporaries of Joseph Smith notice the parallels between the First Book of Napolean and the Book of Mormon?
+Did any contemporaries of Joseph Smith notice the parallels between the First Book of Napoleon and the Book of Mormon?
 Why not?

 The Late War